patrovite/Course_Generator/doc/en/md/08-Use.md

 ## Set the cut-off times

-You can enter for a given point the scheduled time barrier.
-This time barrier is expressed in time since the start and not the time at the point.
-This makes it possible to take into account the departure delays (for example the UTMB 2011 with 5 hours delay).
+You can enter for a given point the scheduled ccut-off time.
+This cut-off time is expressed in time since the start and not the time at the point.
+This makes it possible to take into account the departure delays (for example the UTMB 2011 was delayed by 5 hours).
 To do this, go to the corresponding cell and open the line editor by double-clicking.

 The following dialog box is displayed: